-4.2.1.3 All the procedures necessary for obtaining the Recognition Certificate for Manufacturer and Type Approval Certificate and the documents, confirming the recognition of the firms and its products by the Register shall be executed in accordance with the requirements of Section 2, Part III "Technical Supervision During Manufacture of Materials" of the Rules for Technical Supervision During Construction of Ships and Manufacture of Materials and Products for Ships based on the application of the firms.

-4.2.1.4 Where rolled products and/ or tubular billets are supplied to the tuberolling mill by other firms, the manufacturers of the above mentioned semi-finished products shall be recognized by the Register (have the Recognition Certificate for Manufacturer).

-4.2.2 Surveys during manufacture (carrying out of technical supervision).

-4.2.2.1 All materials and products manufactured in compliance with the requirements of the present Section shall be subject to survey during manufacture including surveys and tests in the scope meeting the requirements of the present Section and/or technical documentation approved by the Register.
+- 4.2.1.2 All the procedures necessary for obtaining the Recognition Certificate for Manufacturer and Type Approval Certificate and the documents, confirming the recognition of the firms and its products by the Register shall be executed in accordance with the requirements of Section 2, Part III "Technical Supervision During Manufacture of Materials" of the Rules for Technical Supervision During Construction of Ships and Manufacture of Materials and Products for Ships, 1.7 and 2.6.1 of the Guidelines on Technical Supervision during Construction and Operation of Subsea Pipelines based on the application of the firms. - 4.2.1.3 Where rolled products and/ or tubular billets are supplied to the tuberolling mill by other firms, the manufacturers of the above mentioned semi-finished products shall be recognized by the Register (have the Recognition Certificate for Manufacturer). - 4.2.2 Surveys during manufacture (carrying out of technical supervision). - 4.2.2.1 All materials and products manufactured in compliance with the requirements of the present Section shall be subject to survey during manufacture including surveys and tests in the scope meeting the requirements of the present Section and/or technical documentation approved by the Register.